Codebase Convention Detection Prompts: 12 Templates to Read a New Repo

 Common mistakes

-• Reading 1 file and assuming it’s the whole style.
+• Reading 1 file and treating it as the whole style.

-• Mistaking a single author’s preference for repo convention.
+• Mistaking a single author’s preference for a repo-wide convention.

-• Enforcing conventions the team doesn’t actually agree on.
+• Enforcing conventions the team never actually agreed on.

-• Letting AI infer convention without sampling outliers.
+• Letting the agent infer convention without sampling outliers.

-• Writing the style guide and never linking it from CLAUDE.md.
+• Writing the style guide and never linking it from CLAUDE.md / AGENTS.md, so no agent ever reads it.

-• Banning every outlier — some are intentional exceptions.
+• Banning every outlier; some are intentional exceptions with a reason.

 How to push results further